UPPMAX/programming_formalisms/docs/git/pull.md

         - Contributing very minor changes
         - If you observe an issue and have an idea how to fix it

-## All Exercises

-???- question "Demo with Richel: Add to someone else's project (another planet)"

-## GitHub
+## GitHub and new repos

 **Let's go back to GitHub and collaboration for now!**

 There are two more ways to create “copies” of repositories into your user space:

 - A repository can be marked as **template** and new repositories can be **generated** from it, like using a cookie-cutter.
-The newly created repository will start with a new history, only one commit, and not inherit the history of the template.
+    - The newly created repository will start with a _new history_, only one commit, and not inherit the history of the template.
 - You can **import** a repository from another hosting service or web address.
-This will preserve the history of the imported project.
+    - This will _preserve the history_ of the imported project.

 ## Different workflows